The Iceman Cometh (1973 film): Production

 We found the most difficult thing was to cut it.
 We cut 1 hour and 20 minutes out of the original, but by the time we'd finished it we'd put back in an hour.
 It was a marvelous movie – up til now (1974) my best experience.
 We were like a repertory company; we never wanted it to end.
 I tried to show Hickey as sane and not the way I've seen him interpreted, as insane.
 I think you have to live your life without illusions, not with them.
-Pauline Kael said in her review that you only have to look at photos of O'Neill to see this was a face with no illusions.
+Pauline Kael said in her review that you only have to look at photos of O'Neill to see this was a face with no illusions.The final theatrical runtime ended up being 2 hours and 58 minutes.
+The director's cut of the film, running 3 hours and 59 minutes, has two intermissions.

+Release

+Both the 178 minute theatrical cut and the 239 minute director's cut were released on Blu-ray in 2019 by Kino Lorber as a 2K restoration.
+However, the director's cut reportedly had to be cobbled together from another print, as the extra scenes are of much worse quality than the theatrical footage.